Moab's New Academic Building

 - Water conservation measures including rain harvesting for permaculture gardens incorporating native plantings and low-flow, water-sense fixtures throughout

 - Biophilia focused, connecting people with nature by incorporating natural day lighting and views to the surrounding landscape throughout, as well as natural materials, patterns, textures, and colors in exterior and interior materials

 - Science Teaching

 Thank you to the donors and contributors of this project: Peter Lawson, Jennifer Speers, the Janet Quinney Lawson Foundation, the Emma Eccles Jones Foundation, the George S. and Dolores Doré Eccles Foundation, Community Development Finance Alliance, Moab Regional Hospital, Desert Rivers Credit Union, Moab City, Grand County, the Holyoak Family and the Rocky Mountain Power Blue Sky Renewable Energy Grant.

-USU Moab provides degrees geared towards strengthening Moab and surrounding areas.
-A community-needs assessment is underway to determine which new programs are most suitable to give residents meaningful careers that impact the region.
+USU Moab provides degrees geared toward strengthening Moab and surrounding areas.
+A community-needs assessment is under way to determine which new programs are most suitable to give residents meaningful careers that impact the region.
 Below are current areas we hope to expand on with a new campus.

 Education, Healthcare, and Social Sciences